-Aetna Inc. (AET) said yesterday it will expand further into plans administering Medicare and Medicaid with a $5.6 billion purchase of Coventry Health Care Inc. (CVH), the biggest takeover of a U.S. health maintenance organization since 2005, according to data compiled by Bloomberg.
+Aetna Inc. (AET:US) said yesterday it will expand further into plans administering Medicare and Medicaid with a $5.6 billion purchase of Coventry Health Care Inc. (CVH:US), the biggest takeover of a U.S. health maintenance organization since 2005, according to data compiled by Bloomberg.
 The announcement follows Cigna Corp.
-(CI)’s agreement in October to buy Healthspring Inc., and the WellPoint Inc. (WLP) disclosure last month that it will acquire Amerigroup Corp.
-(AGP)
+(CI:US)’s agreement in October to buy Healthspring Inc., and the WellPoint Inc. (WLP:US) disclosure last month that it will acquire Amerigroup Corp.
+(AGP:US)

 Demand for Medicare, the U.S. health plan for the elderly and disabled, is on the rise with 8.6 million more Americans projected to enroll by 2016 as the first wave of baby boomers turns 65.
 At the same time, the Patient Protection and Affordable Care Act upheld by the Supreme Court in June will add more patients to Medicaid, which provides coverage for the poor.
 Stifel Financial Corp. says the next takeover targets may include WellCare, both a Medicare and Medicaid insurer, or Health Net, which like Coventry offers commercial insurance in addition to the U.S. government-sponsored plans.